A voice for

 Traditionally used in cases of low libido, raising vitality and virility in both men and women.
 Nowadays many people use it as a supplement to enhance energy levels.

-• Into the heart of Cordyceps
+• Into the heart of cordyceps

 A deeply nourishing mushroom, rich in antioxidants and essential fatty acids, Cordyceps packs its therapeutic punch on a number of levels.